gspia/reflex-dom-htmlea/README.md

 cabal build short --builddir=dist-ghc
 ```

 (or without the builddir.)
-After the previous, ghcid can be used:
+In this shell, ghcid can be used:
 ```
 ghcid examples/reflexHtmlLeaEx.gs
 ```